 Slow fashion is exactly that, it’s not fast.

-In order for fashion to really be sustainable ethical and local, it must really be slow.
-Slower lead times means, slower manufacturing with fewer units and slower delivery.
-The next question is always, why don’t designers just do that then?
-The horrid truth is that, designers can’t.
-YEP, I said it.
-We can’t truly embrace slow fashion unless all of us as consumers want it.
+In order for fashion to really be sustainable, ethical and local, it must really be slow.
+Slower lead times mean slower manufacturing with fewer units and slower delivery.